What's on

 Local Tips

-Alcoholic drinks are not included in the price, but the guide knows the form at each stop.
-Irish pub rounds can add up; a quiet word at the start about your preferences will keep the day comfortable.
+Alcoholic drinks are not included, but the guide knows each pub well.
+Four stops over six hours can add up if you’re not watching.
+A word with your guide at the start about what you want from the day keeps things comfortable.

 Nearby on IrelandMe

-• Wicklow - the county town on the sea, with a Norman castle on a headland and the Bridge Tavern where the man who wired the world was born
+• Wicklow - the county town with a working harbour, Black Castle ruins on the headland, and the Bridge Tavern where Robert Halpin was born